 Go Where Your Audience Is

 With so many channels available, especially when you’re working without a large social media staff, it’s impossible to have an active presence everywhere.
 As with in-person networking, quality is better than quantity — so maintain an active presence on only a few of the right channels.

 To identify the channels where your prospects hang out digitally, you have to define their primary demographic data, including age, income level, common values, common pain points, where they get their information and what type(s) of content they consume.
 You can do this through a lot of research or by using social analytics tools, such as Twitter Analytics or Hootsuite.
 Alternatively, and to be certain you are spending your time on the right channels, ask your current clients which social media channels they prefer.

-Content is still king.
+Content is still king, but only if it provides value to your audience.
 Although prospective clients have greater access to information, they are not necessarily better informed.
 Nurture prospects with value-added content (yours and others’), relevant insights and thought-provoking questions.

-Selling legal services is still about building and nurturing relationships.
+Selling professional services is still about building and nurturing relationships.
 While social selling can give you a leg up, you probably will still have to close the sale in person.
-In other words, ask for the business face-to-face when it’s appropriate (social selling might mean finding new clients outside your geographic area), as you’ve always done.
+In other words, ask for the business face-to-face when it’s appropriate.
+(Social selling might mean finding new clients outside your geographic area.)

 With a properly executed strategy, social media allows you to engage with the right audience on a regular basis and even shorten the relationship development time.
-If you’re interested in learning more about developing a social media selling strategy, contact me at firstname.lastname@example.org.
+If you’re interested in learning more about developing a social media selling strategy, contact Melanie Trudeau at firstname.lastname@example.org.